c08oprkiua/miitraverse/README.md

 # MiiTraverse
 A Miiverse frontend for Android

-The end goal of this project is to provide a full frontend for accessing [Miiverse instances](https://github.com/c08oprkiua/miiverse-android/blob/main/README.md#implementations-that-should-work) on an Android device
+The end goal of this project is to provide a full frontend for accessing [Miiverse instances](https://github.com/c08oprkiua/miiverse-android/blob/main/README.md#implementations-that-should-work) on an Android device.
+Currently, it is not far along, because this is only one of many things spread across my overall workload.
+But, by the end, it will hopefully be a 1:1 way to access all your favorite Miiverse content from the comfort of your phone or tablet, with some nice QoL things that come from the fact that it's on a phone (like downloading media, and maybe notifications...?).

 # Features:
 * ~~existing~~